busarm/busarm-oauth/README.md

     - Set up Domain and add domain to API Gateway custom domain
     - Add VPC's Private Subnet IDs and Security Group to `serverless.yml` file
   - Set up Serverless on PC.
 Visit https://serverless.com
-    - Configure Serverless credentials with profile name `wecari`
+    - Configure Serverless credentials with profile name `busarm`
 - Set up database
   - Login to the database using the db credentials.
   - Run the database ddl sql scripts in the `database` folder to create database adn tables.